This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

-One of the best childhood memories is visiting a neighborhood penny candy shop.
-Heck, that is probably one of the best adult memories too.
+One of my best childhood memories is visiting a neighborhood penny candy shop.
+Heck, that is probably one of my best adult memories too.
 The thrill of checking out that candy buffet, grabbing that plastic basket, and filling it up with a variety of colorful sweets from almost every jar is definitely one of life’s best pleasures.

 Penny Candy Classics

-Jawbreakers or Gobstoppers have long been a favorite candy for young and old candy loving folks.
-Gobstoppers are the same thing as Jawbreakers but named so from the British for the mouth, which is gob.
+Jawbreakers or Gobstoppers have long been a favorite candy for young and old candy-loving folks.
+Gobstoppers are the same thing as Jawbreakers but named so by the British for the mouth, which is gob.

-These are hard candy ranging in size from a comfortable hard candy to enormous.
+These are hard candies ranging in size from comfortable hard candy to enormous.
 Hence the name, Jawbreaker.
-They don’t really break your jaw but they are certainly a mouthful.
+They don’t really break your jaw, but they are certainly a mouthful.

 These are the ultimate in an all-day candy.
 The larger ones just sit there protruding your cheek so you look like a demented squirrel.
 Most Jawbreakers are very hard, too hard to bite without the risk of breaking your teeth.

 They are also almost always a series of layers.
 Each layer can have a different color and maybe even a different flavor.
 It’s like a whole bunch of candies in one.
 It can take some hours to work your way through the larger ones.

 Jawbreakers are made by slowly depositing layers onto a core and then building up.
 Sometimes the core can be a type of candy, gum, anise seeds, or fruit.
 They are made in large, rotating, heated pans.

 This is called “hot panning.”
 Jawbreakers actually take several weeks to make because the entire process of adding liquid sugar is repeated over and over until it’s finished.
 Natural and artificial colors and flavors are also added during the panning process.